kshitij1235/PrivateChat/pri_chat_v1/README.md

 A brief description of what this project does and who it's for

-    This app is a personal chatting app it can be used with local host or with static ip
+    This app is a personal chatting app it can be used with local host or with static ip , But note that this version only suppots 1 v 1 chat room

 ## Installation